How to Stand Out to Casting Directors

 Beyond following the AD’s direction and doing your job as a Background Actor, being on set is one of the best ways to learn about the entertainment industry.
 Use the time when you’re not working to watch how the production operates and talk to your fellow Background Actors in Holding about their experiences on set.

 Our articles are another great tool to find out about the industry and stay up to date with what’s happening at Central Casting.
-We provide valuable information on our online self-service platform, how to book a job, and many other resources for how to be a successful Background Actor.
+We provide valuable information on our casting platform, how to book a job, and many other resources for how to be a successful Background Actor.